Factbox: The economic remedies for the coronavirus

 Here is a list of how some of the world’s biggest economies and economic blocs have reacted.

-(GRAPHIC: Central bank policy rates - here )
+(Graphic: Central bank policy rates here)

 The U.S. Federal Reserve cut interest rates by half a percentage point in its first emergency rate move since the height of the 2008 financial crisis.